RobSpectre/Talks-Old/Your Execution Year/README.md

             - Everyone maligns PHP, but look at Facebook, Tumblr and Pinterest
             - Programming language is one of the least important factors to scaling your architecture - focus on scaling your business
-- Focus on the Customer
+- Obsess over the Customer
 - Conclusions
     - Buy your 30th employee a beer.
 He/she probably has a few insights your startup could use.